anephenix/sarus/README.md

 instance.

 The `storageKey` property is a key that is used with sessionStorage and localStorage to store and retrieve the messages in the message queue.
+By default it is set to 'sarus'.
+You can set this to another string value if you wish.
+You can also inspect the message queue independently of Sarus by making calls to the sessionStorage/localStorage api with that key.

+### Using the library in your frontend code with babel, webpack, rollup, etc.

+The code for the library is written using ES2015 features, and the idea is that developers can directly load that code into their application, rather than loading it as an external dependency in a transpiled and minified format.

+This gives the developer the freedom to use it as they wish with the frontend tools that they use, be it Babel, WebPack, Rollup, or even Browserify.

 ### Developing locally and running tests